 - The opening of escrow begins as soon as you accept an offer.
 Right after you accept an offer, you open an escrow account.

 - The close of escrow occurs when the buyer officially takes possession of the property (normally, at closing).

 Before you get to the close of escrow, there are crucial escrow steps you need to take.
 Learning what they are before you list your house can help the entire home-selling process make more sense.

 If you're selling your home for sale by owner (FSBO), you have to take the initial steps to open escrow, which means choosing an escrow company.
 An escrow company can be a title company, or you can just hire an escrow agent.

-Normally, a real estate agent will guide you through the entire escrow process.
+Normally, a real estate agent will guide you through the entire escrow process and open an escrow account.
 But if you don't want to spend the typical 2.5-3% realtor's commission fee, skip the hassle of selling FSBO and going with a low commission real estate company.
 We recommend our friends at Clever Real Estate, who can help sell your house for a 1% listing fee or a flat $3,000.
 You'll get the same service as a traditional agent for a fraction of the price!

 First Escrow Step: Opening Escrow

-Once you select an escrow officer or title company, opening escrow is relatively fast and easy.
+Once you accept an offer, then you select an escrow officer or title company.
 To open escrow you simply send the purchase agreement to the escrow company via email, fax, mail or in-person delivery.
 Be sure to include the following:

 - Property address